 Changing the name of a CCG ship

 The CCG occasionally changes the name of one of its ships.
 For example, Canadian Coast Guard Ship (CCGS) Sir John Franklin began her life in 1978 as CCGS Franklin and was renamed CCGS Sir John Franklin in the 1980s, was declared surplus in 2000 and renamed ‘2000-02,’ and then reconfigured as a science ship, reactivated in 2003 and renamed CCGS Amundsen.
 When a CCG ship is being disposed, the registered name is changed to a year and sequential number.
 The former CCGS Matthew was renamed ‘2015-03’ when she was declared surplus in 2015 and prepared for sale via BuyandSell.gc.ca.

 Dedication to service

-Sometime after acceptance and typically months after a ship enters CCG service, a “Dedication to Service Ceremony” is held in accordance with CGOO 106.00 Naming and Dedication to Service Ceremony with speeches, a sponsor, breaking of a bottle of champagne over the bow and related trappings.
+Sometime after acceptance and typically months after a ship enters CCG service, a “Dedication to Service Ceremony” is held in accordance with CGOO 106.00 Naming and Dedication to Service Ceremony with speeches, a sponsor, breaking of a bottle of Canadian sparkling wine or suitable alternative over the bow (in place of the traditional champagne) over the bow, and related trappings.
 This is a celebration of a vessel’s incarnation, but obviously she will already have been ‘named’ in several respects.

 Media reports prior to the dedication of service ceremony can be incorrect or misleading.
 The words “the future CCGS Sir John Franklin” when read in an article should be interpreted to mean “the ship that will become, upon delivery to and acceptance by the CCG, the Canadian Coast Guard Ship Sir John Franklin.”
 The vessel belongs to the shipyard until that transaction.